Zayn Malik Dyed His Hair Icy Blue — Just In Time For His New Single

 Then, in 2015, Malik ditched the boys to go solo.
 Since then, it’s been nothing but success for the singer-songwriter, whose hit single “Pillowtalk” sailed to number one in several countries this past spring.
 He’s received a warm welcome from the fashion industry, was ranked #5 on Glamour’s 100 Sexiest Men list this year, and even starred in a seriously hot Vogue editorial alongside on-off girlfriend Gigi Hadid.

 But it wasn't always this way.
-Let’s take a look back at Malik's looks over the years, from the babyfaced budding star to the man he is today — with bright blue hair.
+Let’s take a look back at Malik's looks over the years, from the babyfaced budding star to the man he is today — with pastel purple hair.